 Now after years of quiet contemplation and reorganization we have resumed our public activities – but with one important caveat put in place:

-You see, dear improbable (and most likely non existent) future journalist - the Musée Patamécanique experience only really WORKS when curious visitors DISCOVER US by themselves or hear about us through a friend who has visited in the past - as opposed to being introduced to us through the general press or mass media.
+You see, dear improbable (and most likely non existent) future journalist - the Musée Patamécanique experience only WORKS when curious visitors DISCOVER US by themselves or hear about us through a friend who has visited in the past - as opposed to being introduced to us through the general press or mass media.

 Oh, our happy family of Patamechanical enthusiasts is certainly growing, but at a rate we can comfortably sustain.

-The point is, dear illusory agent of the press fabricated by our supercilious selves - we LOVE sharing Musée Patamécanique with intellectually curious members of our species.
-But any widely distributed publication featuring the museum will most likely cause it to go underground again.
+The point is dear illusory agent of the press fabricated by our supercilious selves - we LOVE sharing Musée Patamécanique with intellectually curious members of our species.
+However, any widely distributed publication featuring the museum will most likely cause it to go underground again.

 For who-knows how long?!